 Product revenues for the six months ended June 30, 1999 were \$6,479,000 compared to \$7,148,000 in the same period of the prior year, representing a decrease of \$669,000 or 9%.
-Product revenues for the first half of 1999 included first shipments of a Microsponge-entrapped retinol formulation to a new customer for the U.S. launch of a new product.
+This decrease is primarily attributable to the supply of Microsponge systems to a customer in the year-ago period for a baby wipe product that has now been discontinued.
+Product revenues for the second half of 1999 included first shipments of a Microsponge-entrapped retinol formulation to a new customer for the U.S. launch of a new product.
 The corresponding period of the prior year included shipments to a customer for the worldwide launch of a Microsponge-based formulation and shipments to a customer for a baby wipe product that has now been discontinued.

-Royalties, license and option fees and R&D fees for the first half of 1999 increased by \$716,000 or 28% from the first half of the prior year to a total of \$3,256,000.
-This increase is mainly due to the exercise of an option by a cosmeceutical customer for rights to a certain proprietary product and its subsequent sale to a third party and an increase in license fees recognized in the period.
-Higher royalties from Ortho Pharmaceutical for Retin-A(R) Micro(TM) were offset by lower R&D fees due to the timing and status of various R&D projects.
+Royalties, license and option fees and R&D fees for the first half of 1999 increased by \$346,000 or 14% from the first half of the prior year to a total of \$2,868,000.
+This increase is mainly due to the exercise of an option by a cosmeceutical customer for rights to a certain proprietary product and its subsequent sale to a third party.
+Higher royalties from Ortho Pharmaceutical for Retin-A(R) Micro(TM) were offset by lower R&D fees due to the timing and status of certain R&D projects.